simeononsecurity/simeononsecurity.ch/content/other/ultimate-xnet-connectivity-guide/index.en.md

 For users requiring real-time network monitoring, we recommend the [**GL.iNet GL-SFT1200 (Opal) Secure Travel WiFi Router**](https://amzn.to/3UqNc8d).
 This device is not only affordable but also offers comprehensive features for robust network management.

 The router can be integrated with [GoodCloud.xyz](https://goodcloud.xyz), a cloud management service, allowing for real-time and remote monitoring of network activities across your offload devices.
 For more information and to purchase, visit [Amazon](https://amzn.to/3UqNc8d).

+#### The XNET Token Ledger

+To see a history of your device's payouts, you can search for your devices serial number on the [XNET Token Ledger](https://docs.google.com/spreadsheets/d/12bxgz1snvoaxDfy0Lg8002YhaWWtQKOyfQWo33lVDUA/edit?usp=sharing)

 ______